 Dust off your smarketing personas, because we’re getting back to basics.
 Well, kinda, because customer segmentation is generally considered an “advanced” marketing technique, but it’s so effective (and easy to do!) that really it should be a basic tool in your smarketer’s toolkit.

 Once you have marketing personas or actual customers that you’re selling to, you can start customer segmentation.
 And sure, it sounds scary, but it’s not as complicated as it seems.
 And boy, is it worth it.
-According to a recent Mailchimp survey:
+According to a 2017 Mailchimp survey:

 - Segmented campaigns have a 14 percent higher open rate on average than non-segmented campaigns

 - Campaigns segmented on customer interest have a 74 percent higher click rate on average than non-segmented campaigns